Aurora Innovation

 Aurora Innovation, Inc., doing business as Aurora, is a self-driving vehicle technology company based in Pittsburgh, Pennsylvania.
-Aurora has developed the Aurora Driver, a computer system that can be integrated into cars for autonomous driving.
+Aurora has developed the Aurora Driver, a computer system that can be integrated into vehicles for autonomous driving.
 It was co-founded by Chris Urmson, the former chief technology officer of Google/Alphabet Inc.'s self-driving team, which became known as Waymo, as well as by Sterling Anderson, former head of Tesla Autopilot, and Drew Bagnell, former head of Uber's autonomy and perception team.

-Aurora tests its vehicles in the San Francisco Bay Area, Pittsburgh, and Dallas.
-In addition to its headquarters in Pittsburgh and Mountain View, the company also has had offices in San Francisco; Bozeman, Montana; Detroit, Michigan; Louisville, Colorado; Seattle, Washington; and Texas.
+Aurora tests vehicles that use its technology in the San Francisco Bay Area, Pittsburgh, and Dallas.
+In addition to its headquarters in Pittsburgh, the company also has had offices in Mountain View, California; San Francisco; Bozeman, Montana; Detroit, Michigan; Louisville, Colorado; Seattle, Washington; and Texas.

 History

 Aurora was founded in 2017 by Chris Urmson, the former chief technology officer of Google/Alphabet Inc.'s self-driving team, which became known as Waymo.
 Previously, Urmson was a member of Carnegie Mellon's Red Team, which competed in DARPA's Grand Challenges for autonomous vehicles.
 His two co-founders are Sterling Anderson, former head of Tesla Autopilot, and Drew Bagnell, former head of Uber's autonomy and perception team.
+Anderson left Aurora in May 2025 and joined General Motors (GM) in June.

 In January 2018, Aurora signed deals with Volkswagen and Hyundai to develop self-driving software for commercial vehicles.
 Also in January 2018, at CES 2018, Nvidia partnered with Aurora to provide hardware for Aurora's self-driving systems.

 In October 2018, Aurora became the first self-driving vehicle company authorized to test its vehicles in Pennsylvania.

 In January 2019, the company raised financing at a $2 billion valuation.

 In May 2019, Aurora acquired Blackmore, a Bozeman, Montana-based company focusing on Frequency Modulated Continuous Wave (FMCW) lidar.
 In June 2019, Aurora announced a partnership with Fiat Chrysler Automobiles to develop self-driving technology in commercial vans.
 As a result of this partnership, the company was able to acquire Chrysler Pacifica minivans for its fleet of test vehicles.
 In June 2019, Volkswagen also announced they would be ending their partnership with Aurora.

 Aurora expanded its operations to Texas in June 2020, bringing a fleet of test vehicles into the Dallas-Fort Worth area.
 In July 2020, Aurora debuted its own long-range lidar system called "FirstLight."

 In September 2020, the company moved its headquarters to the Strip District.

 In December 2020, Aurora acquired Advanced Technologies Group (ATG), Uber's self-driving unit.
 Uber CEO Dara Khosrowshahi subsequently joined Aurora's board of directors.
 Uber also invested $400 million in Aurora and took a 26% ownership stake in the company.

 In January 2021, Aurora partnered with Paccar to develop its first commercial product, a driverless truck.
 Their technology will be paired with Paccar's Peterbilt 579 and Kenworth T680 semi-trucks.

 In February 2021, Aurora partnered with Toyota and Denso to develop self-driving taxis.